 Frontier’s Airbus A320 at Syracuse Hancock International Airport.
 Frontier has the youngest fleet among U.S. carriers.

-Frontier boards their elite members, active military members, and customers in Zone 1 (customers who have paid for their carry-on bags) first.
-That’s followed by Zone’s 2, 3 and 4.
-During the boarding process, the gate agents will eyeball everyone’s personal item and if it looks too big to fit under the seat, they will have you put it in the bin to see if it fits (or mostly fits).
+Frontier boards its elite members, active military members, and customers in Zone 1 (customers who have paid for their carry-on bags) first.
+That’s followed by Zones 2, 3, and 4.
+During the boarding process, the gate agents eyeball everyone’s personal items, and if they look too big to fit under the seat, they will have you put them in the bin to see if they fit (or mostly fit).

 In-Flight

 One of the beneficial aspects of having people pay for carry-on bags is that the boarding process flies by.
-Since people aren’t haggling for overhead bin space and attempting to stuff oversize bags in them, most people find their seats and are seated rather quickly.
+Since people aren’t haggling for overhead bin space and attempting to stuff oversized bags, most find their seats and are seated rather quickly.
 The picture above illustrates this point perfectly.
-My flight had a lot of unused overhead bin space since most people are not going to pay $41 to carry on a bag.
+My flight had a lot of unused overhead bin space since most people would not pay $41 to carry a bag.
 I’d guess the people that did bring in a carry-on bag were Frontier Airlines Credit Card holders who have a free carry-on as a perk.

-My personal item fit enough clothes for 3 days
+My personal item fit enough clothes for three days

 Very small tray tables

-There is no online WiFi or in-flight seat-back entertainment so make sure you have your phones charged and have a movie downloaded prior to your flight.
-Frontier’s business model is cramming as many seats as they can onto their Airbus airplanes.
+There is no online WiFi or in-flight seat-back entertainment, so make sure your phones are charged, and you have downloaded a movie prior to your flight.
+Frontier’s business model is cramming as many seats as possible onto its Airbus airplanes.
 This means you won’t get a ton of leg space unless you pay extra for a “stretch seat” with additional pitch.
-The seats were thin but I did not find them to be uncomfortable for my flight.
+The seats were thin, but I did not find them uncomfortable for my flight.

 Frontier’s thin seats